AK-Homberger/M5Stack-Wifi-NMEA-Display-JSON/README.md

 Using JSON as the interface to transfer data is much easier than to use NMEA2000 or NMEA0183 protocols for this topic.

+- With left two buttons you can select the different pages.
+- The right button is switching the brightness.
+- On/Off button works like standard of M5Stack.

 ![Display](https://github.com/AK-Homberger/M5Stack-Wifi-NMEA-Diaplay-JSON/blob/master/IMG_1149-1.jpg)

 Version 0.1: 14.10.2019